alibaba/GraphScope/docs/overview/glossary.md

 a sophisticated [Intermediate Representation (IR) Layer](../interactive_engine/design_of_gie.md) that dissociates the query languages from the computing engines and stores.

-#### Pegasus, or GAIA
+#### GAIA

-Pegasus is a distributed data-parallel compute engine based on the cyclic dataflow computation model, which has been employed by GIE to support large-scale interactive graph queries.
+Gaia is a distributed data-parallel compute engine based on the cyclic dataflow computation model, which has been employed by GIE to support large-scale interactive graph queries.
-Pegasus serves as the computation engine, lying at the core of the GraphScope system.
+Gaia serves as the computation engine, lying at the core of the GraphScope system.
 Users can construct the computation via a directed acyclic graph (DAG), and easily run the job on their laptop or even a distributed environment across a cluster of computers.
 Note that cycle can be introduced via the loop control flow, while the whole loop contexts will be wrapped in a scope within which the cycle is completely hidden from the users.
-Scope is a unique concept of Pegasus to handle complex control flow such as loop and conditional.
+Scope is a unique concept of Gaia to handle complex control flow such as loop and conditional.
 In addition, it is also the key to many application-level primitives, e.g. correlated subtask, as well as advanced scheduling techniques, e.g. early-stop mechanism.

 Read more: [Paper on NSDI 2021](https://www.usenix.org/system/files/nsdi21-qian.pdf)

+#### Pegasus
+A legacy name of Gaia, for which we use Gaia and Pegasus interchangeably in the project.

 #### Ingress